raresdolga/Appliction/README.md

 # Appliction

-Here is some info about my project!
+Here is my version of Tic Tac Toe in C#